 The Prime Minister, Justin Trudeau, today issued the following statement on Holodomor Memorial Day:

-“Today, we join Ukrainians here in Canada and around the world to remember the millions of innocent people who suffered at the hands of a totalitarian Soviet regime during the Holodomor.
+“Today, we join Ukrainian communities in Canada and around the world to remember the millions of people who suffered and died during the Holodomor.